mikl0s/ReformatBackup/docs/codebase.md

 ### 1. Entry Point and Flask Setup (`main.py`)

 The application entry point is in `main.py`, which:
-- Initializes the Flask application
+- Initializes the Flask application using the application factory pattern
+- Sets up configuration for development and production environments
+- Registers error handlers for common HTTP errors
 - Sets up command-line argument parsing
-- Checks for updates on PyPI
+- Checks for updates on PyPI and provides update functionality
 - Launches the default web browser
-- Starts the Flask server
+- Starts the Flask server with appropriate configuration

 The main function is registered as a console script entry point in `pyproject.toml`, allowing the application to be run with the `reformatbackup` command after installation.

+The application includes a one-click update mechanism that creates a temporary script to update the package using pip, which runs in a separate process to avoid interrupting the current session.

 ### 2. Application Scanning (`scan.py`)